UniSACyber/S3FS/README.md

 - Set up your virtual machine or physical machine.
 S3FS has been tested on Ubuntu 24.04 and later versions, but it should work on other Linux distributions as well.
 - Run the POX controller
    - Basic configuration `./pox.py forwarding.l2_learning openflow.spanning_tree --no-flood --hold-down openflow.discovery host_tracker`
-   - With better loggting `./pox.py forwarding.l2_learning openflow.spanning_tree --no-flood --hold-down log.level --DEBUG samples.pretty_log openflow.discovery host_tracker info.packet_dump`
+   - With better logging `./pox.py forwarding.l2_learning openflow.spanning_tree --no-flood --hold-down log.level --DEBUG samples.pretty_log openflow.discovery host_tracker info.packet_dump`
 - Set up your execution environment
    - Install required executables: `sudo apt install mininet hping3 nmap`
    - Set up a python virtual environment using your preferred tool e.g., `virtualenv`, `pyenv`, `pyenv-virtualenv`.
    - Load the required python packages from the requirements file `pip install -r requirements.txt`
 - Modify the relevant parameters within the simulation script `s3fs.py`, in particular:
    - **CONTROLLER_IP** - The IP address of the controller
+   - **OPENFLOW_VERSION** - The OpenFlow version to use; recommended 'OpenFlow10' for POX, 'OpenFlow13' for ODL or ONOS
-   - **SIMULATION_INTERVAL** - The sleep time between simulation intervals - the default is 60 seconds.
+   - **SIMULATION_INTERVAL** - The sleep time between simulation intervals; the default is 60 seconds.
-   - **ISLDATA_FILE** - The ISL connectivity data file - the default is `walker_delta_20.npy`.
+   - **ISLDATA_FILE** - The ISL connectivity data file; the default is `walker_delta_20.npy`.
    - Check out other relevant parameters to modify in the simulation script, including normal and attack traffic generation parameters
 - Run the simulation script `s3fs.py -t -r -a <attack> -i <interval>`
    - `t` : this is the test mode where the simulation runs for 3 (out of 1440) intervals, with a 10 second sleep time, and in the normal traffic generation mode.